balderdashy/sails-docs/upgrading/To1.0.md

  + On a related note, the [Blueprint create action](http://sailsjs.com/documentation/reference/blueprint-api/create) will now return a 200 status code upon success, instead of 201.
 * **The default `notFound` and `serverError` responses no longer accept a `pathToView` argument.** They will only attempt to serve a `404` or `500` view.
 If you need to be able to call these responses with different views, you can customize the responses by adding `api/responses/notFound.js` or `api/responses/serverError.js` files to your app.
 * **The <a href="https://www.npmjs.com/package/connect-flash" target="_blank">`connect-flash`</a> middleware has been removed** (so `req.flash()` will no longer be available by default).
 If you wish to continue using `req.flash()`, run `npm install --save connect-flash` in your app folder and [add the middleware manually](http://sailsjs.com/documentation/concepts/middleware).
-* **The `POST /:model/:id` blueprint RESTful route has been removed.**  If your app is relying on this route, you&rsquo;ll need to add it manually to `config/routes.js` and bind it to an action, e.g. `'POST /user/:id': 'UserController.update'`.
+* **The `POST /:model/:id` blueprint RESTful route has been removed.**  If your app is relying on this route, you&rsquo;ll need to add it manually to `config/routes.js` and bind it to a custom action.
 * **The `handleBodyParserError` middleware has been removed** -- in its place, the <a href="https://www.npmjs.com/package/skipper" target="_blank">Skipper body parser</a> now has its own `onBodyParserError` method.
   + If you have customized the [middleware order](http://sailsjs.com/documentation/concepts/middleware#?adding-or-overriding-http-middleware), you&rsquo;ll need to remove `handleBodyParserError` from the array.
   + If you've overridden `handleBodyParserError`, you&rsquo;ll need to instead override `bodyParser` with your own customized version of Skipper, including your error-handling logic in the `onBodyParserError` option.